Isaacm23/Unit-10-template-engine/README.md

 ## INSTALLATION
 Node.js and Visual Studios
 ## USAGE
-With the use of node.js and visual studio, this application can be used as a guide to create a list of employees along with information.
+With the use of node.js and visual studio, this application can be used as a guide to create a list of employees along with their information.
 ## SUPPORT
 we all need help once in awhile